ibexa/documentation-developer/docs/guide/content_rendering.md

 The QueryController is configured in the `query` array, inside the `params` of the `content_view` block:

 - `query_type` specifies the QueryType to use, based on its name.
 - `parameters` is a hash where parameters from the QueryType are set.
-Arbitrary values can be used, as well as properties from the currently viewed Location and content.
+Arbitrary values can be used, as well as properties from the currently viewed Location and Content.
 In that case, the id of the currently viewed Location is mapped to the QueryType's `parentLocationId` parameter: `parentLocationId: "@=location.id"`
 - `assign_results_to` sets which Twig variable the search results will be assigned to.

 #### The view template